 ….Know your customer.

-money laundering regulations.
-Fully completed forms, the correct certified
+weight of money laundering regulations.
+Fully completed forms, the correct

-(where required) supporting documents make for less stressful and efficient
+certified (where required) supporting documents make for less stressful and

-the largest supplier of funds.
-They were particularly strong in the Far East
+were by far the largest supplier of funds.
+They were particularly strong in the

-where their Hong Kong and Singapore offices were very aggressive in their
+Far East where their Hong Kong and Singapore offices were very aggressive in

 In withdrawing from expatriate lending, they have created a very large gap in